pradhyu/vscode-custom-tooltip/README.md

 - Command output is limited to prevent memory issues
 - Hover data is cleared after 1 hour or when the document is closed
 - Document edits may affect hover positioning
+- The play button appears for all JSON files, even when no URL is configured (click it to configure)

 ## Security Note